 Have you ever played with a Mr. Potato Head toy?
-You stick colorful body parts – arms, ears, eyes, nose, mustache, mouth, shoes, hat, and pants – into a potato shape, and poof, you have Mr. Potato Head!
-You can make many silly faces by swapping those parts around.
-And it turns out you can also set a world record.
-One kid named Matilda put together a Mr. Potato Head in less than 6 seconds, beating the old record.
-First all the pieces were set out flat on a table, then Matilda raced to put each one in the right spot – and right side up.
-The timer stopped at 5.69 seconds, and Mr. Potato Head wasn’t the only one with a big smile!
+You stick colorful body parts – arms, ears, eyes, nose, mustache, mouth, shoes, hat, and pants – into a potato shape, and make all kinds of silly faces.
+You can also set a world record.
+One kid named Matilda put together a Mr. Potato Head in less than 6 seconds, beating the old record!

 Wee ones: If you put 2 arms, 2 ears, 1 nose and 1 mouth on Mr. Potato Head, how many parts is that?
 Count them up!